 Jack Nunnery coined the term "OCR Compare" to describe LoanLogics highly differentiated capability to address data integrity.
 It is a known fact that data elements exist in multiple documents in a loan file.
 LoanLogics data and document processing hub leverages data extraction and a business rules engine to extract data from multiple documents and compare values across documents and systems data.

 This capability overcomes the accuracy issues associated with pulling data from only one source (LOS), relying solely on OCR where document quality issues impact results or the manual input of data from documents into the system of record which is time-consuming and subject to human error.

-LoanLogics intelligent data extraction and automation cost effectively addresses data integrity for more accurate identification of defects that increase repurchase risk.
+LoanLogics IDEA™ (Intelligent Data Extraction and Automation) addresses data integrity for more accurate identification of defects that increase repurchase risk.